neo0oen619/NeoTunnelSSH/README.md

 Tailscale is installed from the official URL https://pkgs.tailscale.com/stable/tailscale-setup-latest.exe.
 If you prefer an internal mirror, edit the download URL before running.

+**use taildrop to share files easily like the helper script just right click and send with tailscale**